linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Econometrics/Working with High-Frequency Data.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/76a29b67-ac4d-47f0-86d4-1e10a3a8dda0/65cd51b05829a6d6e56e02fcba68b4e94464b923c94d533550d567325b75d6d3.jpg)

 Figures 8 and 9 compare histograms of the mid-quote data sampled as closing prices and interpolated at frequencies of  $200~\mathrm{ms}$  and 15s.
 Figure 10 compares quantile plots of closing prices and interpolated distributions.
 As Figures 8 and 9 show, often-sampled distributions are sparse, that is, contain more 0 returns than distributions sampled at lower frequencies.
-At the same time, returns computed from interpo lated quotes are more continuous than closing prices, as Figure 10 illustrates.
+At the same time, returns computed from interpolated quotes are more continuous than closing prices, as Figure 10 illustrates.

 Instead of manipulating the interquote intervals into the convenient regularly spaced formats, several researchers have studied whether the time distance between subsequent quote arrivals itself carries information.
 For example, most researchers agree that intertrade intervals indeed carry information on securities for which short sales are disallowed; the lower the intertrade duration, the more likely the yet-to-be-observed good news and the higher the impending price change.